OCRoArchive/ocropy-wiki/Home.md

 * [Compute errors and confusions](https://github.com/tmbdev/ocropy/wiki/Compute-errors-and-confusions)
 * [Working with Ground truth](https://github.com/tmbdev/ocropy/wiki/Working-with-Ground-Truth)

+Moreover, there are some other frequently asked questions collected in a [FAQ](https://github.com/tmbdev/ocropy/wiki/FAQ).

 ## IPython Notebooks

 The project repository [contains some IPython notebooks](https://github.com/tmbdev/ocropy/search?l=jupyter-notebook&q=&type=Code&utf8=%E2%9C%93).
 Note that most of them are outdated (in the folder `./OLD`).